davidalpert/go-opentracer/README.md

 ```
 $> bin/opentracer
-gopentracer executes a shell command in an open trace
+opentracer executes a shell command in an open trace

 Usage:
-  gopentracer [command]
+  opentracer [command]

 Available Commands:
   help        Help about any command